willmcgr/crypt-prompt/README.md

 sudo pacman -R i3locker
 ```

+Configuration
+---

+Edits can be made to /etc/crypt-prompt after installation.

 LEGAL
 ---

+Provided as is.
 Use as you wish, attribute if you want I don't care.
 Also, I'm not responsable for anything you do with this.
 IE if you do something stupid you're just stupid.